fkguo/IMinuit.jl/README.md

 model_fit(model::Function, data::Data, start_values; kws...)
 @model_fit model data start_values kws...
 ```
-the returning stype is `ArrayFit`, which can be passed
+the returning type is `ArrayFit`, which can be passed
 to `migrad`, `minos` etc. to perform the fit and error analysis.
  `model` is the function to be fitted to `data`; it should be of the form
 `model(x, params)` with `params` given either as an array or a tuple.